 MDR compensates the bank issuing the card, the bank which installs the PoS (Point of Sale) terminal and network providers (MasterCard and Visa), and payment gateways for their services.
 MDR charges are proportionally shared between the merchant and the bank, and the charges are expressed as a percentage of the transaction amount.

-MDR in India: then and now
+MDR in India: How it works

 When MDR was first applied, the merchants passed it on to the customers, which increased the number of cash payments as customers tried to avoid extra charges.